Special educational support

 • Cerebral palsy

-• Pains, such as facial pain or walking and mobility disorders
+• Pains, such as facial pain, or walking and mobility disorders

 Why can it be difficult to study?

-• Extreme sensitivity to light or sounds
+• Extreme sensitivity to sound and light

-• Difficulty planning, creating structure and overview
+• Difficulty planning and creating structure and overview

-• Severe migraine attacks
+• Severe migraine attacks and pain

 What help can I get?